The Duchess and The Highwayman

 The footman cast the mistress a sideways glance as he unwound his lordship’s stock and dabbed at the sticky mess but Phoebe held her tongue and made do with a dispassionate look.
 She’d never liked James.
 She was certain he’d conspired with Ulrick on more than a few occasions to put her on the back foot and to tarnish her name below stairs.
 Despite her obvious disdain, she was afraid of the power he wielded.

 “That will be all, James.”
 She rose with a dismissive wave and the rustle of silken skirts.
 “I’ll attend to my husband.
 Please see Mr Barnaby and Sir Roderick out.”

-Sir Roderick, that most unwelcome of neighbours, appeared before her, bony and wraithlike; malevolent as ever.
-“I believe your dog needs more attention than Lord Cavanaugh.”
-His thin mouth turned up in a parody of amusement as he wafted a fastidious hand about his nose, indicating Brutus’s greater guilt than his master’s snoring.
+Sir Roderick, that most unwelcome of neighbours, appeared before her, bony and wraithlike, malevolent as ever.
+“I believe your dog that needs more attention than Lord Cavanaugh.”
+His thin mouth turned up in a parody of amusement as he waved a fastidious in front of his nose, indicating Brutus’s greater guilt than his master’s snoring.